Jay-JayG/cs444_projects/5_project_file_system/README.md

   * `image_close(void)`: Closes the file descriptor opened in image_open() using close() and returns the result of the close().

 * `block.c`
   * `bread(int block_num, unsigned char *block)`: Takes a block number and a pointer to a block sized char array.
 It will read the contents of the specified block from the disk into the provided block pointer.
+Returns that block pointer.
   * `bwrite(int block_num, unsigned char *block)`: Takes a block number and a pointer to a block sized char array.
 It will write the contents of the passed block pointer into the specified block on the disk.